hansthisanke/wordsense-disambiguation-using-wikipedia/README.md

 # wordsense-disambiguation-using-wikipedia
-Implementing a novel scheme of word disambiguation using Python NTLK and Wikipedia
+Implementing a novel scheme of word disambiguation using Python NLTK and Wikipedia